Biggar/snorcoin/doc/build-unix.md

     apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a bitcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a snorcoin-qt executable will be built by default.

 Notes
 -----
-The release is built with GCC and then "strip bitcoind" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip snorcoind" to strip the debug symbols, which reduces the executable size by about 90%.